 § 85 Regular Product Increment Approved Product Backlog Items compose into a cohesive Product Increment which the Product Owner may choose to make available for use by stakeholders.
 The items in the Product Increment must comply to a predefined Definition of Done.

-§ 36 Sprint Retrospective As the last gathering of the Sprint, the Scrum Team assembles to contemplate how best to make incremental process improvements, and commits to one such improvement during the next Sprint.
+§ 36 Sprint Retrospective As the last gathering of the Sprint, the Scrum Team assembles to contemplate how best to make incremental process improvements, and commits to make one such improvement during the next Sprint.